 As we walked through one such alleyway the other day I joked with Lexi that a curious looking brick may reveal a secret door if we pulled it.
 Imagine our surprise when pulling the brick did not reveal a secret door, but rather a secret note that had been folded and tucked behind the loose brick!
 The note simply read…

 “To whomever finds this note, have a wonderful day!”

 And as silly as it seems, the note really did make our day better!
 So we replaced the note for someone else to find and went on with our day, all the while my mind churning with potential musical implications.

 Create a “Secret Piece” And Make Someone’s Day!

 Next week, consider joining us as we write secret pieces for people we will never meet; all with the purpose of improving the day of a complete stranger.
 It’s simple and straightforward and your piano kids will love it.

 Here’s How It Works:

-Don’t write your piano students’ name or anything else on the envelope… just the words above.
+- Don’t write your piano students’ name or anything else on the envelope… just the words above.
 If you want to sneak in a little piano studio advertising, include your logo on the page somewhere 🙂

-And that’s it.
-Your student will have made someone’s day a little happier and a little more exciting… and learned a little composing along the way.
+And that’s it!
+Your student will have made someone’s day a little happier and a little more exciting… and learned a little bit about composing along the way.

-If you need help composing your secret songs, you’ll definitely want to check out our composing resource, The Curious Case of Muttzart and Ratmaninoff.
+If you need help composing your secret pieces, you’ll definitely want to check out our composing resource, The Curious Case of Muttzart and Ratmaninoff.
 12 lessons take your students from knowing nothing about composing to understanding motives, repetition, sequencing, retrograde and more!